All Episodes Plain Text

 What I think is that we have got a broken legislative system that creates the kind of checkpoints that mean that Congress is not able to flexibly adapt and respond to crises in order to address real and pressing needs for Americans and immigrants alike, right?

-What I think is that If we had the kind of functioning system that was able to adjust and recognize that a significant number of people are coming in to make sure that cities had the support that they needed to handle that influx,
+What I think is that if we had the kind of functioning system that was able to adjust and recognize that a significant number of people are coming in to make sure that cities had the support that they needed to handle that influx, and that was able to craft a coherent response that both observed our obligations under international law and helped to support the people who are working collectively to support this folks arriving, then we would be in a really different situation right now.

-But fundamentally, I think that is one of many ways in which The difficulty in making government work for regular people is leading to a level of cynicism and frustration that is causing folks to look for solutions outside or opposed to the system.
+But fundamentally, I think that is one of many ways in which the difficulty in making government work for regular people is leading to a level of cynicism and frustration that is causing folks to look for solutions outside or opposed to the system.

 And that is part of how we ultimately ended up with Donald Trump.